domRiddle/ASF/V3-Migration.md

 ## When ASF V3 will be available?

 Pre-releases should start becoming available around mid-July, with stable release depending on feedback and progress, sometime in August (mid-August planned, maybe earlier).

+---

+## Complete migration guide

+- Install **[.NET Core prerequisites](https://github.com/dotnet/core/blob/master/Documentation/prereqs.md)** for your machine.
+- Download OS-specific package for your machine.
+- Unpack entire archive into new location.
+- Copy entire `config` directory from ASF V2 into new location, overwrite existing files.
+- Run `ArchiSteamFarm`.

+If you need/want to regenerate your configs, feel free to use our new ConfigGenerator.